rollyourown-xyz/ryo-website-content/collaborate/working_with_git/forking_and_pull_requests/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-This section describes the basic collaboration model for working on code or website content for rollyourown.xyz, by forking a repository and submitting a pull request.
+This section describes the basic collaboration model for working on code or website content for rollyourown, by forking a repository and submitting a pull request.

 <!--more-->

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Links
-- [ ] Illustration of forking from source repo to personal account and then to a computer for editing
-- [ ] Refer to Issue and Pull Request Templates

-{{< /highlight >}}

 ## General collaboration workflow

-The basic collaboration model for working on code or website content for rollyourown.xyz follows the forking workflow used in many open source projects.
+The basic collaboration model for working on code or website content for rollyourown follows the forking workflow used in many open source projects.
 Two good overviews of this workflow are:

 - [Bitbucket guide to the forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)
 - [GitHub guide to the forking workflow](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)

+The following diagram illustrates the basic workflow:

+{{< image src="Basic_Forking_Workflow.svg" title="Basic Forking Workflow">}}

 In this workflow: